 As human beings, we are all guilty of wanting our own way whenever possible and when buying or selling property this isn’t always possible.
 That’s why buying or selling a property from/to a third party with ‘no onward chain’ is so appealing.
 It reduces the chances of a sale falling through (which could be expensive and time consuming) and it makes for a much simpler transaction.

 Likewise, if you have already sold your home and/or have a mortgage offer agreed in principle, you are likely to be an attractive option when a seller is considering offers.
-Within reason, price is only one of several factors that the experienced house seller will consider.
+Within reason, price is only one of several factors that an experienced house seller will consider.